-The way in which the zoo is built into a hillside reminded me of the zoo in Banos, Ecuador, and the Darjeeling Zoo in India.
+The zoo is built into a hillside reminded me of the zoo in Banos, Ecuador, and the Darjeeling Zoo in India.

 Highlights include a white Siberian tiger, African lions, and jaguars, but if its scenic city views you're after, it's best to head straight for the top of the hill.

-Once you reach the top, you’ll be treated to sweeping views of Santiago, although if you’re in the city any time but Summer, or after a heavy rain, don’t be surprised if that view is disrupted by a blanket of smog.
+Once you reach the top, you'll be treated to sweeping views of Santiago, although if you're in the city any time but in Summer or after a heavy rain, don't be surprised if a blanket of smog disrupts that view.

-The summit also features an amphitheater, sanctuary to the Immaculate Conception (a little church), and a large white statue of the Virgin Mary.
+The summit also features a theater, sanctuary to the Immaculate Conception (a little church), and a giant white statue of the Virgin Mary.